DamienPup/TwitchChat-To-Do-List/README.md

 2. Replace `CLIENT_ID_HERE` with your apps Client ID.
 3. Paste this url into a brower, authorize the app, and wait for the browser to time out.
 4. Copy the `access_token` from the URL bar.
-5. Open `auth.js`, paste this into the quotes on the first line, after `OAUTH_TOKEN`.
+5. Open `auth.js`, and paste your token into the quotes on the first line, after `OAUTH_TOKEN`.
 It should look like this:
 ```js
 const OAUTH_TOKEN = "YOUR_TOKEN_HERE";
 ```